recc-tech/tech/checklists/foh-video-setup.md

 ## Setup

+- [ ] Turn on both projectors and make sure ProPresenter has the audience screen activated.
 - [ ] Copy the previous week's playlist and rename it.
 - [ ] Download any new media from Planning Center Online.
 Move the files to `/Users/visuals/Documents/ProPresenter Assets`.
 - [ ] Set up the playlist according to the plan on Planning Center Online.